 Naturally, you understand that every situation is different and you may have to do more research on your own.
 In other words, when it comes to your business or organization you must do your due diligence.
-There are many employee performance related books out there that can really help you.
-In short, owners and mangers that have to be the “Jack of all trades” in a small business should read two or three books on a topic that they don’t know about.
-Go find a few good books to read about employee performance with my affiliate link to Amazon.
+There are many employee performance-related books out there that can really help you.
+In short, owners and managers that have to be the “Jack of all trades” in a small business should read two or three books on a topic that they don’t know about.
+Go find a few good books to read about employee performance with Amazon.

 Get a Baseline with a Performance Review

 When it comes to employee performance issues you need a baseline from which to start.
 In other words, you should have already been doing regular performance reviews but if that is not the case now is the time to start.
 Likewise, it may be beneficial for you to contract or hire an HR professional who can help you with this.